US Penny Errors: Small Mistakes, Big Collectibles

 As we mentioned earlier, penny con errores are still among the most sought after coins among collectors.
 The price of such coins is constantly rising, especially if they are in excellent condition.
 One of the main reasons for their appeal is the rarity and the history behind each coin.
 And today the hobby of numismatics can bring not only pleasure, but also financial benefits with the right choice of coins for collecting and investing.

-But if you would like to assess your coin's condition and authenticity more accurately, you may use Coin ID Scanner, a convenient and modern application, based on an extensive database, to identify rare and valuable coins.
+But if you would like to assess your coin's condition and authenticity more accurately, you may use Coin ID Scanner, a convenient, modern and free coin identifier by picture app, based on an extensive database, to identify rare and valuable coins.
 Due to this app you will be able to quickly scan your coin, check its main characteristics and determine its value with ease and convenience.

 screenshot from the Coin ID Scanner app